Luminous solar neutrinos I: Dipole portals

 Unsurprisingly, luminous neutrino signals share many of the same qualitative features with luminous dark matter.
 The signal rate is independent of detector composition depending only on the volume of the detector, scattering is preferentially forward, and the signal modulates in time.
 While similarities exist, there are also important differences.
 Luminous dark matter is expected to be heavy $m_\chi \sim 1$ TeV, with a mass-splitting of $O(100~\text{keV})$ and a non-relativisitic velocity \cite{Eby:2019mgs}.
-This means that the resultant photons are monochromatic with an energy set by the mass-splitting, and that threshold effects are important\footnote{For some parameter space in \cite{Eby:2019mgs} upscattering into the excited state is only possible if the target nucleus is very heavy e.g.\ $^208$Pb.}.
+This means that the resultant photons are monochromatic with an energy set by the mass-splitting, and that threshold effects are important\footnote{For some parameter space in \cite{Eby:2019mgs} upscattering into the excited state is only possible if the target nucleus is very heavy e.g.\ $^{208}$Pb.}.
 In contrast the model considered in this paper leads to moderately relativistic sterile neutrinos, whose lab-frame photon distribution is therefore broadened.
 The solar neutrino flux is broad, and since neutrinos are much lighter than nuclei, the only threshold effect that manifests itself in this work is the requirement that $E_\nu \geq m_N$.
 Looking forward it is important to emphasize that \emph{any} astrophysical source of neutrinos (e.g.\ atmospherics) could produce similar phenomenology, albeit with the potential mandatory inclusion of neutrino oscillation effects.
 Luminous signals of inelastic transitions within the Earth have many common ingredients, but their signatures inside detectors can be somewhat model dependent.
 Our study further motivates a dedicated program at future large scale detectors to search for upscattered new physics within the Earth.
 This includes inelastic dark matter, but also any neutrinophilic inelastic transition.
-Such a program would leverage zenith-dependence, time-modulation, and spectral shape characteristics to distinguish new physics from backgrounds.

 Our study has demonstrated the discovery potential using solar neutrinos, but heavier sterile neutrinos, $N$, can be produced from atmospheric neutrinos and it would be interesting to study their impact on dipole portals and other inelastic upscattering operators.
 Atmospheric neutrinos have a much smaller flux, but could probe heavier $m_N$, where constraints are lacking as shown in \cref{muon-only}.